 Las Vegas makes a great base from which to explore some of the best national parks in the USA.
 From Utah’s Mighty 5 to many of California’s incredible parks, there are more than a dozen national parks within reasonable driving distance of Vegas.

-While some national parks are close enough to Vegas such that you can visit them on a day trip, others require overnight visits.
+While some national parks are close enough to Vegas such that you can visit them on a day trip (or a guided day tour), others require overnight visits.

 We’ve rounded up 17 amazing national parks in this article that you can visit from Las Vegas.
 You can visit one park, or you can string a few together for an epic road trip from Vegas.